 Lowveld National Botanical Garden, Mpumalanga

-Although it was established in 1969, the garden's history dates back to prehistoric times, making it an interesting archaeological site.
-Hominids once roamed the area and carved tools from stones, many of which were found in the garden, as well as rock paintings in the surrounding area.
+Although it was established in 1969, the history of the Lowveld National Botanical Garden dates back to prehistoric times, making it an interesting archaeological site.
+Hominids once roamed the area and carved tools from stones, many of which were found in the garden, and there are rock paintings in the surrounding area.

-The garden is home to an impressive cycad collection, as well as an equitorial African rainforest and South African forest that visitors can take a stroll through.
+The garden is home to an impressive cycad collection, as well as an equatorial African rainforest and South African forest that visitors can stroll through.
 The garden has plenty of picnic spots, and visitors can also marvel at the Crocodile River, which makes up the garden's western border, as well as view the spectacular Cascades Waterfall.
 The garden boasts a Braille trail, and for some quiet introspection, try out the unusual triple-spiral labyrinth.

 Experiences: Guided tours, aerial boardwalk, viewpoints, trails.